honno/pipeline-testing-reference/README.md

     return df
 ```

-> :grey_question: Note
+> :information_source: <sub><sup><b>Note</b></sub></sup>
 >
-> why raise TODO
+> Instead of assuming there is a "brand" column if there is no "name" column, I check for it first.
+This allows us to raise a custom error if it cannot be found, which might be handy if in the future neither a "name" or "brand" column is used for cereal names, as it explicitly tells us or another developer what exactly the problem is.

 As you can see, the tests so far all look similar to one another.
-We can utilise [`@pytest.mark.parametrize`](https://docs.pytest.org/en/6.2.x/parametrize.html) to create a generalised test function which can be passed all the mocked datasets as parameters.
+We can utilise [`@pytest.mark.parametrize`](https://docs.pytest.org/en/stable/parametrize.html) to create a generalised test function which can be passed all the mocked datasets as parameters.

-> :grey_question: Note
+> :information_source: <sub><sup><b>Note</b></sub></sup>
 >
-> marks TODO
+> [Marks](https://docs.pytest.org/en/stable/how-to/mark.html) in `pytest` sets metadata to test functions that can change how they behave when running the `pytest` application (i.e. on your terminal).

 ```python
 # test_pipeline.py